 Regardless, going out makeup has to be significantly fancier than your everyday face.

 Why?
 Well, it needs to suit the occasion, for one.
-I mean, BB cream doesn’t exactly scream “check me out – I’m partying hard.”
+Let’s face it, BB cream doesn’t exactly scream “check me out – I’m partying hard.”

 However, if you were wearing glittery eyeshadow, for example, you’d look like the ultimate disco Queen.